-Elly Nashat, one of our brilliant Sports Injury Practitioners and trainee Pilates Instructor writes us a good blog on Pilates …
+Elly Nashat, one of our brilliant Sports Injury Practitioners and Pilates Instructor writes us a good blog on the befits of Pilates:

 “Pilates is gaining in popularity every day, and for good reason.
 It is a brilliant way to enhance strength, balance, co-ordination and flexibility without building muscle bulk and is invaluable for injury prevention and rehabilitation, which is why I am training to become a Stott Pilates Intructor.
 Take a look at how it can help us in more detail below.